ycm-core/YouCompleteMe/README.md

     idea).
 With Vundle, this would mean adding a `Bundle 'Valloric/YouCompleteMe'` line to your [vimrc][].

+    If you don't install YCM with Vundle, make sure you have run `git submodule update --init --recursive` after checking out the YCM repository (Vundle will do this for you).

 3. [Complete this step ONLY if you care about semantic completion support for C-family languages.
 Otherwise it's not neccessary.]